Amalia Starr - Autism

 We don’t have to listen to others when we are told our children cannot do something.
 We must forge ahead with the best attitude we can muster up at that particular moment, and stay focused on what our children can do rather than on what they cannot.

-As a mother, Amalia has devoted more than thirty-seven years creating a path to independence for her son, Brandon.
+As a mother, Amalia has devoted more than forty years creating a path to independence for her son, Brandon.

 Amalia knows where you are and she knows how to help you.